javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/11-currying-partials/article.md

 Advanced currying allows the function to be both callable normally and partially.

 For instance, we have the logging function `log(date, importance, message)` that formats and outputs the information.
-In real projects such functions also have many other useful features like sending logs over the network:
+In real projects such functions also have many other useful features like sending logs over the network, here we just use `alert`:

 ```js
 function log(date, importance, message) {